aqiu384/p5r-walkthrough/src/walkthrough.md

 ---
 #### Mon 7/11
 ##### Class
-* Question: "Long-term memories.", "Infinite.", and "Forever."
+* Question: "Memories that last a long time.", "Infinite.", and "Forever."
 (Knowledge +2)
 * Reload chalk dodge for (Charm +3)
 ##### Evening
-* Trade Soothing Soba for Edo Katana
+* Trade Soothing Soba for Koedo Sword
 * Talk to Mishima in Shinjuku streets, Moon Rank 3

 ---